Food is a big part of most people’s travel experiences. It is for many, one of the best ways to experience the local

 1- Peel It or Have It Hot

 However, depending on the cities you are visiting, it may take some adjustments.
 Often times the hygiene standards in some countries might not be the same as what you are used at home.

 If you’re curious about some local fruits, ask the vendor about it.
-More the likely the vendor will cut up a sample for you to try.
+More likely the vendor will cut up a sample for you to try.
 Choose the fruits that need to be peeled and avoid any samples that have been sitting out.

 The same principle applies when it comes to trying local foods at the market.
-Go when the market is busy and let the delicious smells of hot food tempt you, but be cautious of what you order.
+Go when the market is busy and let the delicious smells of hot food tempt you.

 However be cautious about what you order.
 If you stick with hot food you’ll have a better chance of staying safe.

-2- Eat Local and Safely at Popular Street Stalls – Elderly and Children
+2- Eat Local and Safely at Popular Street Eats With Elderly and Children